flyingdev/pelias-schema/README.md

 node scripts/output_mapping.js
 ```

-#### check all mandatory elasticsearch plugins are correctly installed
+#### check all mandatory opensearch plugins are correctly installed

 Print a list of which plugins are installed and how to install any that are missing.